Power Mac G4

 Accessories

-Apple Pro Keyboard and Pro Mouse, power cable, modem cable, DVI-to-VGA adapter, software CDs, and documentation.
+Peripherals and accessories: Pro Keyboard, Pro Mouse, power cable, modem cable, USB extender cable, DVI-to-VGA adapter, speaker grille, software CDs, and documentation packet.

 With Displays